fenok/react-router-typesafe-routes/README.md

 ### `hashValues()`

 The `hashValues()` helper types the hash part of the URL.
+See ["How typing works - Hash"](#hash).

 ### `useTypedParams()`

 The `useTypedParams()` hook is a thin wrapper around react-router `useParams()`.
-It accepts a `Route` object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.
+It accepts a route object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.

 ### `useTypedSearchParams()`

 The `useTypedSearchParams()` hook is a (somewhat) thin wrapper around react-router `useSearchParams()`.
-It accepts a `Route` object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.
+It accepts a route object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.
 One notable difference is that `setSearchParams()` can also accept a callback, which will be called with the current search params.

 ### `useTypedHash()`

 The `useTypedHash()` hook is a thin wrapper around react-router `useLocation()`.
-It accepts a `Route` object as the first parameter and returns a typed hash.
+It accepts a route object as the first parameter and returns a typed hash.

 ### `useTypedState()`

 The `useTypedState()` hook is a thin wrapper around react-router `useLocation()`.
-It accepts a `Route` object as the first parameter and returns a typed state.
+It accepts a route object as the first parameter and returns a typed state.